anjali-avinash-patil/Amazon-Clone/README.md

 In this clone project we have used from bottom to top level HTML & CSS.
 This clone project title is Amazon clone.
 This clone use basically basic tags,link tags,images tags & HTML classes & id's etc.

+amazonclone.html
+In this file include the clone html code.

+amazon.css
+In this file include the clone css code.